Click On The Link Below To

 a. is not a separate legal entity in most states.

-b. requires that stockholders be personally liable for the debts of
+b. requires that stockholders be personally liable for the debts of the business.

 c. is owned by its stockholders.